Frequently Asked Questions

 If you miss any of your clothes, don’t worry.
 You can buy Nepalese garments all over the country.
 Clothes and equipment for treks, you can buy in Thamel Kathmandu and Lakeside Pokhara.
 If you like, we can recommend you a shop and let your guide take you there.

-For trekking you will need proper walking shoes or boots.
-That is the most important thing, since your feet will be you main form of transportation.
+For trekking you will need sturdy walking shoes or boots.
+This is the most important thing, since your feet will be your main form of transportation. 🙂

-Furthermore, you will do yourself a favour if your clothes are comfortable and dry quickly.
-For a complete packing list, look at Clothing & Equipment.
+Furthermore, you will do yourself a favor if your clothes are comfortable and dry quickly.
+For a complete packing list, feel free to request our packing list.

-If this is going to be your first trek or you need many new items, do consider buying or renting it in Nepal.
+If this is going to be your first trek or if you need many new items, do consider buying or renting clothings and gear in Nepal.
 It is very affordable and there are plenty of outdoor gear shops that sell anything you might need.
 If you like, we can recommend you a shop and let your guide take you there.

-Just send us a request and we will help you set up a travel itinerary that is perfect for you!
+Just send us a request and we will build the perfect travel itinerary for you!

 Previous trekking experience and technical knowledge is essential in Difficult Treks.
 Besides walking through rough trails for 6-7 hours and crossing high passes as high as 5000m, you will also be glacier crossings on snow and ice.
 You will be facing high altitude air with low level of oxygen and continuous walking over huge stretch of Himalayan valleys.
 Positive attitude and perseverance is required.

-Hard Treks involve long days, long hours of challenging walks, high altitude passes above 5000m, difficult terrains and glacier and snow walking.
+These treks involve long days, long hours of challenging walks, high altitude passes above 5,000 m, difficult terrains and glacier and snow walking.
 No doubt you need to be mentally and physically fit and in excellent health condition.
 As part of technical requirements, you will require to have rock and ice climbing experience with the knowledge of use of ice axe and crampons.
 You should consider joining one of the rock climbing and glacier walking classes prior to heading for these treks.

-We prefer small group sizes, especially when operating in the hills and villages for cultural and environmental reasons.
-However, this is your adventure and we are happy to custom make trips to suit you and this includes the group size.
+We focus on small group sizes, especially when operating in the hills and villages for cultural and environmental reasons.
+However, this is your adventure and we are open to custom make trips to suit your group.

-Yes, we can pick you up from the airport.
-If you have booked one of our packages, we don’t charge any money for it.
-Just let us know you would like to be picked up from the airport and provide us with your flight details.
+Just provide us with your flight details.
 And we will be there to pick you up and bring you to your hotel.

+Yes.
 We can take care of all your domestic flights, hotel bookings and other services in Nepal.
-However, we suggest you to arrange your international flights from your home country.
-But, we can of course help you finding a good flight schedule.

-Yes, our guides, cooks, Sherpa’s and porters are fully equipped and insured.
+Yes, our guides, porters and cooks are fully equipped and insured.

 We believe that without the assistance of good colleagues, the existence of By Mountain People (BMP) is impossible.
 BMP protects and advocates for the rights and wellbeing of all of our colleagues.

 You will probably be advised to avoid mosquito bites to prevent malaria.
-You may be adviced to take prescription medicine before, during, and after your trip.
-But long sleeves and pants and mosquito spray is also a very common advice.
+For instance, by wearing long sleeves and pants and using mosquito spray with DEET.
+You may be adviced to take prescription medicine before, during, and after your trip as well.

 Yes, to travel safe and return home healthy it is wise to get yourself vaccinated.
 Contact your local travel health clinic and ask for their personal advice to maintain your health during your travel in Nepal.

 Your travel health clinic will make sure that you are up-to-date on routine vaccines.
-These vaccines probably include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+These vaccines probably include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, and polio vaccine.

 Vaccines before traveling to Nepal